 Our review of Ravenous in 2014 was a bit pants, so we’ve redone the post and released it here again as we want to praise this brilliant, if flawed, darkly humorous horror film cult classic which 20 years ago entered into its difficult production.

 From there, a quirky story of urban legends emerges with excellent performances.
-Plus, Ravenous’ innovative and unique soundtrack, remains something of a marvel.
+Plus, Ravenous’ unique soundtrack, remains something of a marvel.

 It’s a dastardly tale of cannibalism which sees Carlyle’s character arrive at the remote Fort Spencer army outpost in the Sierra Nevadas.
 Here he finds a bunch of social misfits who guard the post, such as: